danshinn89/Bet-Ethereum/README.md

 #Esports Bet-Ethereum
 Smart contract allows users to Bet on either Player 1 or Player 2.
 If they put ETH on the winner they are able to withdraw "POT" winnings back to their address.
-If not they lose the ETH bet.
+If not they lose the ETH bet. *Originally designed to allows users to bet TOKENS instead of ETH*

 Owner Access:
 - Owner can set "Pot" by sending ETH to the function *Not yet implemented but not hard to do.
 Will be added in next release*